 A needs assessment will be offered, which will take into account the impact and harm caused by the crime including any physical, emotional, psychological or financial hardships caused.
-Specially trained Case Managers will develop a package of support tailored to your needs and if you wish, act as your advocate.
+Beacon Support Workers are specially trained to develop a package of support tailored to your needs around the impact of the crime, and where agreed, they can advocate on your behalf.